chenchih/TechNote/PythonNote/Advance/FastAPI/Readme.md

 ```

-Let access to endpoint and enter non exist ID
+Let access to the endpoint and enter non-existent ID

 ```
 #get the items list